Norton Lakeside Halt railway station

-Norton Lakeside Halt railway station is a heritage railway station on the Chasewater Railway in Staffordshire.
+Norton Lakeside Halt railway station is a heritage railway station on the Chasewater Railway in Norton Canes in the Cannock Chase District of Staffordshire, England.
 It is a simple halt, consisting of a single platform, with no station building and no loops or sidings.
 It is situated in Chasewater Country Park.
 To the west is Brownhills West railway station and to the east is Chasewater Heaths railway station.